xz3t/milestone-4/README.md

 - build using bootstrap grid system, all content is adjusted to be responsive for devices down to 320px and up to 4k.
 - 3 languages available, page will load on browsers default language if not available will default to English.

+### Database
+- Heroku  used to store information.

+### AWS
+- all static files and media is stored on AWS in S3 bucket.

 ### Delivery Header
 - delivery header contains information about free delivery threshold and language selector
 - header hides on scroll down to preserve page real estate